 In the years preceding menopause, a female's hormones go through fluctuations that can affect everything from her mood to her skin.
-According to the Mayo Clinic, these changes can occur in your 30s, but for most, they begin to happen around their 40s and early 50s.
+These changes can occur in your 30s, but for most, they begin to happen around their 40s and early 50s.
 Whenever they do start, it's important to remember that the menopausal transition is totally natural and not to be feared.
 Those with female bodies do, however, require support to navigate this time and figure out what's happening internally (and externally).
-One concern for those who experience menopause is hair loss, which is associated with a decline of certain hormones.
+One concern for those who experience menopause is hair loss, which is associated with a decline of certain hormones, according to our experts.

 Ahead, a gynecologist, naturopath, and dermatologist explain menopausal hair loss and offer recommendations on how to manage it.